Live Forever (Oasis song): Live performances

 "Live Forever" is a crowd favourite to play at concerts.
 In some concerts, most notably Manchester in 1996, a slideshow of famous deceased musicians Oasis admired—such as Elvis Presley, Jimi Hendrix, Bob Marley, and Sid Vicious—would be displayed behind the band, with a picture of John Lennon always at the end of the slideshow.
 During the early years, Liam Gallagher would personally sing the falsetto part, "You and I, we're gonna live forever."
 Noel Gallagher eventually picked up the role of singing the falsetto, as "Liam thought it was a bit gay."
 On 4 June 2017, Liam performed the song with Coldplay frontman Chris Martin and guitarist Jonny Buckland at the One Love Manchester benefit concert for the victims of the Manchester Arena bombing.

 In February 2018, Liam performed the song at the 2018 Brit Awards as tribute to the victims of the Manchester Arena attack as Ariana Grande was unable to attend due to illness.

 On 26 March 2022, Liam dedicated his performance of "Live Forever" to Foo Fighters drummer Taylor Hawkins, who died a day prior, during a Teenage Cancer Trust fundraiser at the Royal Albert Hall in London.

-On 4 July 2025, during Oasis' first show in nearly sixteen years at Principality Stadium, the song was dedicated to Liverpool F.C. forward and winger Diogo Jota who had died in a car crash the day prior, with a photo of his jersey displayed on-screen as the song came to an end.
+On 4 July 2025, during Oasis' first show in nearly sixteen years at Principality Stadium, the song was dedicated to Liverpool F.C. forward Diogo Jota who had died in a car crash the day prior, with a photo of his jersey displayed on-screen as the song came to an end.
+The song was subsequently dedicated to others who had died during the Live '25 Tour, including Ozzy Osbourne, Ricky Hatton, Gary “Mani” Mounfield, and the victims of the Annunciation Catholic Church shooting.